 With many companies shifting toward private and hybrid cloud solutions, OpenStack is becoming increasingly popular.
 Of the companies surveyed, 23% have already deployed OpenStack (up from 15% in 2015).
 A total of 82% are using or plan to use OpenStack.
 Companies are turning to this open source private cloud technology because of its flexibility, integration opportunities and an opportunity to reduce overall costs.

 Cloud technology has come a long way in the last 10 years.
 Cautious experimentation in cloud has for many Australian businesses evolved into cloud-first strategies underpinning IT transformation on a far larger scale.
 Agility is the watchword for competitive survival and success, and as organisations progress with digital transformation, they are realising that the human and technology sides of business are intertwined.

 The growth of mobile and wireless devices, Internet of Things, big data and analytics, robotics and cognitive computing are a handful of the technology advancements impacting cloud usage and forcing a change in best practice.

 Flexibility is everything for today’s digital businesses.
-Alongside developing their own professional skill set, Australian IT leaders must rethink and modernise their data centre to maximise agility.
-The next evolution in infrastructure and data centre automation is recognised by businesses to be SDI.
+Alongside developing their own professional skill set, Australian IT leaders must rethink and modernise their data center to maximise agility.
+The next evolution in infrastructure and data center automation is recognised by businesses to be SDI.